ldanilek/password-protection/README.md

 Still on the list of things to do:

 * Salt the encryption so the same message is encrypted to different data
+* Encode each archived file separately
+* Obscure the secret key inside the executable